AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/create-a-sandbox.md

     ![Save Permissions](assets/sandbox-savePermissions.png)

-1. You should now be able to see the new sandbox appear in the sandbox dropdown in the Platform interface:
+1. If you reload the You should now be able to see the new sandbox appear in the sandbox dropdown in the Platform interface:

    ![Confirm Sandbox](assets/sandbox-confirmDropdown.png)